Day 1: MARRAKECH Morocco

 Day 26: GAMBIA, BETWEEN ARCHEOLOGY AND CONTEMPORANEITY Senegal – Gambia

-Early departure heading to the region between the north bank of Gambia River and Senegal, which has hosted one of the largest megalithic civilisations on earth .
-Sine Ngayene is the richest Megalithic site with 1102 erected stones.
-We cross the border with Gambia and take a “very local” ferry crossing the large Gambia River estuary to reach Banjul, the capital.
+Early departure heading to the region between the north bank of Gambia River and Senegal, which has hosted one of the largest megalithic civilisations on earth.
+Sine Ngayene is the richest megalithic site with 1,102 erected stones.
+We cross the border with The Gambia, a tiny country surrounded by Senegal and experience a “very local” ferry crossing of the large Gambia River estuary to reach Banjul, the capital of the country.
 Visit to the centre and to the national museum.
-Optional: music in town.
+Optional: evening live music in town.

 Day 27: DANCING MASK Gambia – Casamance ( Senegal)